-This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about OLUMIANT (baricitinib) as a treatment for patients with atopic dermatitis and reflects Lilly's and Incyte's current beliefs.
+This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about OLUMIANT (baricitinib) as a treatment for patients with rheumatoid arthritis reflects Lilly's and Incyte's current beliefs.
 However, as with any pharmaceutical product, there are substantial risks and uncertainties in the process of development and commercialization.
-Among other things, there can be no guarantee that OLUMIANT will receive additional regulatory approvals, or that it will be commercially successful.
+Among other things, there can be no guarantee the future study results will be consistent with the results to date, that OLUMIANT will receive additional regulatory approvals, or that it will be commercially successful.
 For further discussion of these and other risks and uncertainties, see Lilly's and Incyte's most recent respective Form 10-K and Form 10-Q filings with the United States Securities and Exchange Commission.
 Except as required by law, Lilly and Incyte undertake no duty to update forward-looking statements to reflect events after the date of this release.